Azure/azure-sdk-for-net/sdk/core/System.ClientModel/samples/ServiceMethods.md

 ## Introduction

-`System.ClientModel`-based clients , or **service clients**, provide an interface to cloud services by translating library calls to HTTP requests.
+`System.ClientModel`-based clients, or **service clients**, provide an interface to cloud services by translating library calls to HTTP requests.

 In service clients, there are two ways to expose the schematized body in the request or response, known as the **message body**:

-- Most service clients expose methods that take strongly-typed models as parameters, C# classes which map to the message body of the REST call.
-These methods are called **convenience methods**.
+- **Convenience methods** take strongly-typed models as parameters.
+These models are C# classes which map to the message body of the REST call.

-- However, some clients expose methods that mirror the message body directly.
-Those methods are called here **protocol methods**, as they provide more direct access to the HTTP API protocol used by the service.
+- **Protocol method** take primitive types as parameters and their `BinaryContent` input parameters mirror the message body directly.
+Protocol methods provide more direct access to the HTTP API protocol used by the service.

 ## Convenience methods